JakaCikac/UWEnhancement/UIEC2Net_readme.md

 ![image](img/image.png)
 ![image](img/Screenshot2021-12-13at10.44.46.png)

-Result using coral images:
+Result from coral images:
 ![image](img/22005133002_10708_68975_Sand.png)
 ![image](img/22005133302_7173_47655_Macroalgae1.png)
 ![image](img/22005134002_11809_75305_Siderastrea_siderea.png)

-## Try yourself
+## Try it yourself

-We store the model on a container (_don't worry, I got this for free from my campus - Harits_) so you can try yourself.
+We store the model on a container so you can try it yourself.
+Pick an underwater image and upload it